aiscriptdev/aiscript/docs/references/syntax.md

 - Dynamic typing interpreter language
 - Auto garbage collection
-- High level and domain specific in web development
+- High level and domain specific in AI and web development
 - Function is first class citizen
 - No semicolon end of line
 - Rich standard library